Rufus For Real

 Is this recipe gluten-free?

-Yep!
-This spatchcock chicken recipe is naturally gluten-free — no swaps or special ingredients needed.
+Yes—this recipe is naturally gluten-free with no special ingredients needed.

 Why do you let the chicken rest after roasting?

 Resting allows the juices to redistribute so the chicken stays tender and juicy.
-Pull the chicken from the oven around 160°F; it will continue to rise about 5 degrees as it rests, landing right at the perfect temperature.
+Pull it from the oven around 160°F—it will rise to about 165°F as it rests.

 Can I prep the chicken ahead of time?

-Absolutely.
-You can spatchcock the chicken and prepare the compound butter up to a day in advance.
-Cover and refrigerate until ready to cook.
+Yes—you can spatchcock the chicken and make the compound butter up to a day ahead.
+Store covered in the fridge until ready to cook.

 Can I use chicken pieces instead of a whole bird?